 Today, Rue des Rosiers in the Marais district, with its Israeli streetfood, New York-style diners and fashion boutiques is still the symbol and focal point of Jewish life in Paris.

 Walking tour of the Jewish Marais - a jewish district of Paris

-As the mahJ is located in the core of an old jewish district of Paris, a guided visit "Walking tour to discover the Jewish Marais, in Paris" is organised every other Sunday at 3pm from May to August and is also available for groups in English, German, Hebrew, and Spanish with native speaking guides.
+As the mahJ is located in the core of an old jewish district of Paris, a guided visit "Walking tour to discover the Jewish Marais, in Paris" is usually organised every other Sunday at 3pm from May to August and is also available for groups in English, German, Hebrew, and Spanish with native speaking guides.